Lawstorant/wrc-moza-presets/README.md

 # Improved Moza Racing presets for EA Sports WRC

+### action_defines.xml:
+- Removed protections.
+It's now possible to rebind menu, photomode etc. controls again.

+### device_defines.xml:
+- Added entry for the upcoming CRP2 pedal set.
+The product ID is a guess for now so it's not final.
+I'll update it when they arrive

 ### Pedals:
 - Modified deadzone values for all axes.
 1% by default, 20% for clutch.
 - Added preset for the upcoming CRP2 pedal set.